 The most important action you take every day is to make choices–to decide.
 Your productivity amplifies when your decisions are optimal.
 Therefore, choose wisely when to work alone, speak with another person, or call for a meeting.
 Here are five compelling reasons for when to use structured facilitation sessions:

-Structured Facilitation Sessions
+Advantages to Structured Facilitation Sessions

 Higher quality results: groups of people generally make higher quality decisions than the smartest person in the group.
 Structured facilitation sessions encourage the exchange of different points of view.
 Structure enables the group to articulate the purpose of its decision, to identify new options, and to prioritize decision criteria.
-It is a proven fact that any person or group with more options at its disposal makes higher quality decisions.

 - Faster results: structured facilitation accelerates the capture of evidence-based information, improving the objectivity of your decision.
 Structure also expedites results by getting the meeting participants (aka subject matter experts) to arrive prepared.
 The meeting provides time to share and justify answers to questions already provided in advance.
 Without structure, the questions may be heard for the first time, leaving participants ill-prepared to respond.
 With a prior understanding of your questions and issues that need to be discussed, participants respond faster.

 - Richer results: by pooling skills and resources, diverse and heterogeneous groups generate higher degrees of innovation.
 Diverse groups are capable of developing wider understanding and even anticipate future demands, subsequently saving time and money across the life cycle of your project or program.
 If you want the same answer you always get, clone yourself.
-If you are seeking breakthrough or innovation, stir it up.
+If you are seeking breakthrough or innovation, stir things up.

 - Transfer of ownership: structured facilitation orients toward further action by creating deliverables that support follow-up efforts.
 Professional facilitators use a method that builds commitment and support from the participants, rather than directing responsibility at the participants.